crystal-lang-tools/vscode-crystal-lang/README.md

 ## Knows issues

 * Linter and formatter are implemented using Node.js `child_process` so perfomance could be affected.
-* Linter is disabled by default, enable using `"crystal-lang.verifyFiles": true`
+* Linter is disabled by default, enable using `"crystal-lang.problems": true`
 * ECR syntax is very basic, some keywords aren't highlighted.
 You can use vscode text.html instead.
 * Some errors can't be detected because `crystal` (0.22.0) don't use `stderr`. [#4494](https://github.com/crystal-lang/crystal/pull/4494)
+* Take care of messages like `using compiler at .bin/crystal` because extension can parse output.

 ## Release Notes